GoogleChrome/web.dev/src/site/content/en/blog/when-to-use-local-https/index.md

 - [localhost as a secure context in Chrome](https://www.chromestatus.com/feature/6269417340010496)

-_With many thanks for contributions and feedback to all reviewers—especially Ryan Sleevi, Filippo Valsorda, Milica Mihajlija and Rowan Merewood and Jake Archibald. 🙌_
+_With many thanks for contributions and feedback to all reviewers—especially Ryan Sleevi, Filippo Valsorda, Milica Mihajlija, Rowan Merewood and Jake Archibald. 🙌_

 _Hero image by [@moses_lee](https://unsplash.com/@moses_lee) on [Unsplash](https://unsplash.com/photos/Q2Xy_hYzrgg), edited._